AI Use Cases/Software

 A Systems-Level Fix

 This is a systems fix because it closes the feedback loop between hiring outcomes and screening criteria.
 Traditional ATS tools are static; they don't learn that your best engineers came from companies using dbt or that candidates with PagerDuty on-call experience onboard 2 weeks faster.
 Revenue Institute continuously retrains on your actual hiring data, creating a proprietary screening model that compounds accuracy over 12 months.
-It also surfaces hiring patterns - e.g., "candidates from infrastructure-first companies convert at 68% vs. 42% for feature-first backgrounds" - that inform your sourcing strategy and job description copy.
+It also surfaces hiring patterns - for example, if your best hires cluster around infrastructure-first company backgrounds, the model surfaces that pattern with the conversion-rate delta attached, so sourcing and job description copy can act on it.

 How It Works